 In \eqref{hom-2sc} the two-scale limit operator $\mathcal{L}_0$ is non-negative self-adjoint in a ``bigger'' two-scale Hilbert space $\mathbb{H}_0$ which is a closed subspace of $L^2\left(\mathbb{R}^n\times \square\right)$, and $\mathcal{P}$ is the orthogonal projection on $\mathbb{H}_0$.
 So the above can be viewed as a strong two-scale convergence of the resolvent operators $\mathcal{R}_\ep=\left(\mathcal{L}_\ep+I\right)^{-1}$ to two-scale ``pseudo-resolvent'' $\mathcal{R}_0\mathcal{P}=\left(\mathcal{L}_0+I\right)^{-1}\mathcal{P}$: for any $F_\ep\stwoscale f_0$, $\mathcal{R}_\ep F_\ep\stwoscale \mathcal{R}_0\mathcal{P}f_0$, however with no information on a rate of such convergence.

 The spectrum of the above two-scale limit operator $\mathcal{L}_0$ is explicitly described, and generally has a band-gap structure with infinitely many gaps opening at the resonances.
 It was then further shown in \cite{Zhi2005} that the above two-scale resolvent convergence, together with certain additional properties of two-scale compactness, implies a convergence of the spectra however again with an unknown rate.
 Robust estimates on the rate of convergence of the spectra near ``typical" resonances, explicit in terms of the inclusions' shapes and geometry, were obtained in \cite{Lipton2017} via decomposition of quasi-periodic and ``electrostatic'' solution operators with a subsequent analysis of related resonances by tools of layer potential theory.

-For {\it uniformly quantifying} the above convergences, i.e. establishing their (uniform) rates, one needs obtaining for the solution $u_\ep(x)$ of the resolvent problem \eqref{hom} asymptotic approximation in terms of solutions $u_0(x,y)$ to the two-scale limit problem \eqref{hom-2sc} which would be {\it uniformly quantifiable in $F$}.
+For {\it quantifying} the above operator convergence, i.e. establishing its rate, one needs obtaining for the solution $u_\ep(x)$ of the resolvent problem \eqref{hom} asymptotic approximation in terms of solutions $u_0(x,y)$ to the two-scale limit problem \eqref{hom-2sc} which would be {\it uniformly accurate} for all $F\in L^2\left(\mathbb{R}^n\right)$.
 As argued above (and made more precise in Remark \ref{ShannVsUnf}), any such approximation has to contain a tool like the above discussed connecting operator $\mathcal{J}_\ep$ for recasting any input $F(x)$ as that for the two-scale limit problem, which is generally a two-scale function $f(x,y)$.
 We will see that the general approach developed by us in the present work, and in particular generic resolvent-type estimates in Theorem \ref{thm.bivariate}, when specialised to \eqref{hom} imply that the resolvent $\mathcal{R}_\ep$ is well approximated by $\mathcal{R}_0\mathcal{P}$ sandwiched by such an ($L^2$-isometric and ``asymptotically unitary") operator $\mathcal{J}_\ep: L^2\left(\RR^n\right)\rightarrow L^2\left(\RR^n\times\square\right)$ and its adjoint $\mathcal{J}_\ep^*$.
-Namely, new two-scale resolvent estimate \eqref{dpcompe3} holds, which can be viewed as that on the {\it rate} of an operator two-scale resolvent convergence and reads
+Namely, new two-scale resolvent estimate \eqref{dpcompe3} holds, which can in a sense be viewed as that on the {\it rate} of an operator two-scale resolvent convergence and reads